irenlian/dev-challenge-2021/README.md

 This is the service for composing the list of the commands for CNC.

+The next round of the challenge please see here: https://github.com/irenlian/dev-challenge-2021-final

 ## Task

 Your customer makes cardboard boxes from sheets of cardboard to pack different things there.
 You need to make a WebAPI service that will help him cut from the whole sheet - he will set the size of the sheet and the size of the desired box, and your service will give him a CNC program that will cut the maximum number of boxes with a minimum amount of waste.